 In early cirrhosis, it may be possible to minimize damage to the liver by treating the underlying cause.
 The options include:

 Other medicines can relieve certain symptoms, such as itching, fatigue and pain.
-Nutritional supplements may be prescribed to treat malnutrition associated with cirrhosis.
+Nutritional supplements or vitamins may be prescribed to treat malnutrition associated with cirrhosis.
 Supplements also can help prevent weak bones, known as osteoporosis.

 A healthcare professional will work to treat any complications of cirrhosis, including: